StotTot/Receipt_Parser/README.md

 # Receipt_Parser
-A api to parse data from store receipts.
+An api to parse data from store receipts.
 ## Technologies used
 - Spring boot
 - Java 11